 - a body corporate; - an unincorporated body of persons; or - a trust which makes a donation.
-A body corporate and any subsidiary thereof are deemed to be one person. - 1.3.10 Donations with a value, or donations from the same person with an aggregate value of more than €600 must be disclosed [Section 24(4)].
-Where the same person makes more than one donation to a candidate in relation to the election, the values of the donations must be aggregated and treated as a single donation for disclosure purposes [Section 22(2)(d)]. - 1.3.11 A donation to a candidate also includes money given to a candidate by his/her political party [Section 22(2)(b)(vi)].
+A body corporate and any subsidiary thereof are deemed to be one person. - 1.3.10 Donations with a value, or donations from the same person with an aggregate value, of more than €600 must be disclosed [Section 24(4)].
+Where the same person makes more than one donation to a candidate in relation to the election, the values of the donations must be aggregated and treated as a single donation for disclosure purposes [Section 22(2)(d)]. - 1.3.11 A donation to a candidate also includes money given to a candidate by his/her political party [Section 22(2)(b)(vi)]. - 1.3.12 Where expenses are incurred on a candidate's behalf by an individual or body other than a political party as defined in the Act and the expenses are borne by the individual/body, the expenses may be regarded as a donation to the candidate.